uwincm/uwincm-public/README.md

 #### Compile WRF

 Choose appropriate verion (3.6.1, 3.7.1, 3.8.1, 3.9, or one of the modified 3.9 versions) and run the configure script in the respective WRF directory.
+For example, for WRFV3.9, you would get into the directory **src/components/WRFV3.9**, run the `./configure` script, then run `./compile em_real`.
 On orca, the compiling option selection that works is 15.
+This is the same for the nodes o1 - o8 and for o9 - o12.
 In general, for the nesting option we select 3 for vortex following.
 These are the options that we are presented with on orca:
 ```
 Please select from among the following Linux x86_64 options: